Autumn is the time of year when change is most apparent.

-Autumn is the cyclical time of year when change becomes particularly clear.
-The fruition of plants--fruits, vegetables, and flowers occurs; and they fall whether by nature or people.
-These products of the plant world typically have strikingly attractive colors--yellows, oranges, and reds--and stimulate emotions.
+Autumn is a cyclical time of year.
+The fruition of plants--fruits, vegetables, and flowers occurs.
+They fall whether by nature or people.
+These products of the plant world typically have strikingly attractive colors--yellows, oranges, and reds--and also excite emotions.
 Not only current feelings but memories of the past are evoked.

-"Bio-mental" dimensions, two sides of one coin, are discussed.
-Some fascinating correlations are made, and the psychological implications offer useful insights.
+"Biomental" dimensions, two sides of one coin, are discussed.
+Some interesting correlations are made, and the psychological implications offer useful insights.
 The healthy maturation of envy is possible.
-This is always important to remember since it may let one undergo a series of psychological changes: feel emotions of loss and current nonpossession, come to terms with acceptance rather than resentment/resignment, and then to move on.
+This potential for transformation is relevant to remember since it has the power to let one undergo a series of mental changes: feel emotions of loss and current nonpossession, come to terms with acceptance rather than resentment/resignment, and then move on.

 Autumn can be or become a time of reflection, reassessment, improvement, and forward progress.
-Often, late autumn afternoons have a pleasant and equilibrating tone where mild sunlight, even temperature, and a quiet stillness become conducive to reflection on life--one's own life and what it means--both individually and interpersonally.
-A poignant awareness of---and empathy for change and reflection on---its salience can offer an impetus toward enhanced self-development.
+Often, late fall afternoons have a pleasant and equilibrating tone where mild sunlight, even temperature, and a quiet stillness become favorable to reflection on life--one's life and what it means--both individually and interpersonally.